Veřovice: History

 The first written mention of Veřovice is from 1411, however there is also an unverified mention from 1293.
 The village was probably founded in the second half of the 13th century, during the colonisation of the area.

+Demographics

 Transport

-Veřovice is located on the railway line from Valašské Meziříčí to Frýdlant nad Ostravicí.
+Veřovice is located on the railway lines Valašské Meziříčí–Frýdlant nad Ostravicí and Studénka–Veřovice.

 Sights

-The Velký Javorník mountain is one of the most visited tourist destination in the Moravian-Silesian Beskids.
+The Velký Javorník mountain is one of the most visited tourist destinations in the Moravian-Silesian Beskids.
 There is a 26 m-high wooden observation tower, a restaurant built in 1935, and a paragliding ramp.

 The Church of the Assumption of the Virgin Mary dates from 1854.
 It replaced an old wooden church.